intelsdi-x/swan/misc/snap-plugin-collector-caffe-inference/README.md

 I1109 13:24:05.241771  2329 caffe.cpp:292] loss = 0.758892 (* 1 = 0.758892 loss)
 ```
 Collector searches for the last occurence of the word `Batch` which should be
 followed by number.
-If `Batch` is not followed by number last occurence is
+If `Batch` is not followed by a number last occurence is
 considered as valid:
 ```
 I1109 13:23:43.086158  2315 caffe.cpp:275] Batch 3, accuracy = 0.77